davecheney/autobench/README.md

     make clean 		# removes any previous benchmark results make update		# updates the go.tip version to the latest revision, clears any benchmark results

+You can optionally benchmark with gccgo instead of gc by either uncommenting the corresponding line in the Makefile or by setting TESTFLAGS to an appropriate value:

+    make TESTFLAGS=-compiler=gcc bench

 notes
 -----